 St. John, VI

-Virgin Islands Coral Reef Monument includes federal submerged lands within the 3 mile belt off the island of St. John.
-These waters support a diverse and complex system of coral reefs, and other ecosystems such as shoreline mangrove forests and segrass beds that contribute to their health and survival.
+Virgin Islands Coral Reef National Monument includes federal submerged lands within the 3-mile belt off the island of St. John.
+These waters support a diverse and complex system of coral reefs and other ecosystems such as shoreline mangrove forests and seagrass beds.

 By The Numbers